MatSim91/Milestone-Project-2-Memory-Game/README.md

 - Restart button - Players can restart the game and the game stats at any time by clicking on the restart icon.

+- Dark Theme/Light Theme button toggler - Players can choose their desired theme by simply clicking on the button and toggling between the Dark Theme and Light Theme.
+The dark theme is set by default.

 # Technologies Used

 A brief overview of the languages, frameworks, and other tools I've used on this project: